keerthi-2k6/keerthi-2k6/README.md

 ## About Me

-I'm a Full Stack Java Developer with a strong interest in backend development, enterprise applications, and software engineering.
+I'm an AI & ML undergraduate with a strong interest in backend development, enterprise applications, and software engineering.
 Currently, I'm working as a Full Stack Java Intern at EchoBrains, where I'm building applications using Java, Spring Boot, Hibernate, MySQL, and React.
 I enjoy learning new technologies, building real-world projects, and continuously improving my problem-solving skills.

 Currently exploring: